 Cut chicken breast lengthwise to get a thinner uniform fillet and also adjust the cooking time accordingly.

-For fat cuts of chicken breast, you will have to pound them to form a softer and thinner slice.
+For thicker cuts of chicken breast, you will have to pound them to form a softer and thinner slice.

 Note that bone-in chicken requires more time to cook and by that time there is a chance for the sauce to burn.
 So this recipe recommends boneless.